Schiedam

-Schiedam ([sxiˈdɑm]) is a city and municipality in the west of the Netherlands.
-It is located in the Rotterdam–The Hague metropolitan area, west of Rotterdam, east of Vlaardingen, and south of Delft.
-In the south the city is connected with the village of Pernis by the Beneluxtunnel.
+Schiedam ([sxiˈdɑm]) is a large town and municipality in the west of the Netherlands.
+It is located in the Rotterdam–The Hague metropolitan area, west of the city Rotterdam, east of the town Vlaardingen and south of the city Delft.
+In the south, Schiedam is also connected to the village of Pernis via the Benelux tunnel.

-The city is known for its historical center with canals, and for having the tallest windmills in the world.
-Schiedam is also well known for the distilleries and malthouses and production of jenever (gin) − such as the internationally renowned Ketel One − so much so that in French and English the word schiedam (usually without a capital s-) refers to the town's Holland gin.
-This was the town's main industry during the early Industrial Revolution in the 18th and 19th century, a period to which it owed its former nickname "Zwart Nazareth" or "Black Nazareth".
-Furthermore, the city is known for Saint Lidwina, one of the most famous Dutch saints (her relics are located in the Liduina Basilica in Schiedam).
+The town is known for its historical center with canals, and for having the tallest windmills in the world.

+Schiedam is also well known for the distilleries and malthouses and production of jenever, such as the internationally renowned Ketel One; in French and English, the word schiedam (usually without a capital s-) refers to the town's jenever.
+This was the town's main industry during the early Industrial Revolution in the 18th and 19th century, a period to which it owed its former nickname "Zwart Nazareth" ("Black Nazareth").

+The town is also known for Saint Lidwina, one of the most famous Dutch saints, whose relics are located in the town’s basilica.

 History

 Schiedam was founded around the year 1230.
-The river Schie was dammed by the Lord of Wassenaer and the Amtlord Dirk Bokel of the Amt Mathenesse, this to protect the existing polderland against the seawater from the North Sea.
-In 1247, Lady Adelaide (Aleida) of Holland married John I, Count of Hainaut.
-As dowry she received from him the eastern part of the dam together with the adjacent polder.
+The river Schie was dammed by the Lord of Wassenaer and the Amtlord Dirk Bokel of the Amt Mathenesse, this was to protect the existing polderland against the seawater from the North Sea.
+In 1247, Lady Adelaide of Holland married John I, Count of Hainaut.
+As a dowry she received from him the eastern part of the dam together with the adjacent polder.
 The dam attracted many trade activities because goods for and from the hinterland (Delft, and further away Leiden and Haarlem) had to be transhipped.
 A small town developed swiftly around the dam and its activities.
-In the year 1275 Schiedam received city rights from Lady Adelaide, this in her capacity as sister of William II, the reigning Count of Holland and becoming King of the Romans.
+In 1275, Schiedam received town privileges from Lady Adelaide, this in her capacity as sister of William II, the reigning Count of Holland and King of the Romans.
 She ordered the building of Te Riviere Castle near the Schie, which is known today as "Castle Mathenesse" (Dutch: "Huis te Riviere" or "Slot Mathenesse").
-Remnants of a donjon, which were once part of the castle, are still visible today in the centre of Schiedam and near the city office.
+Remnants of a donjon, which were once part of the castle, are still visible today in the centre of Schiedam and near the town office.

-As a young settlement Schiedam soon got competition from surrounding towns and cities: in 1340, Rotterdam and Delft also were allowed to establish a connection between the Schie and the Meuse.
-From the 15th century on the city flourished as a place of pilgrimage on the devotion around Saint Lidwina, one of the most famous Dutch saints who lived her life in Schiedam.
-The city gained subsequently significance by fishing for herring.
-In 1428 a great city fire swept through Schiedam, thereby destroying large parts of the then wooden city.
+As a young settlement Schiedam soon received competition from surrounding towns and cities: in 1340, Rotterdam and Delft also were allowed to establish a connection between the Schie and the Meuse.
+From the 15th century onwards the town flourished as a place of pilgrimage due to the devotion afforded to Saint Lidwina, one of the most famous Dutch saints who lived her life in Schiedam.
+The town subsequently gained significance by fishing for herring.
+In 1428 a great fire swept through Schiedam, destroying large parts of the then wooden town.